Course Structure and Regulations

-Modules will normally give either 15 or 30 credits for undergraduate courses or up to 60 credits for postgraduate courses.
+Modules will normally give either 10 or 20 credits for undergraduate courses or up to 60 credits for postgraduate courses.
 The amount of credit you will receive will depend on the level of effort required by you, which is measured in terms of ‘notional learning hours’.
+Credits are not awarded at Foundation Year.
 Your Programme Handbook will give you an exact breakdown of your own course and the modules you will be studying.

 - the scheduled teaching you will receive (often known as ‘contact hours’)

 - time spent on placement or work experience, and